mudaliarpradeep/relmgmt/relmgmt/docs/frontend-technical-specification.md

 - **AllocationListPage**: List of allocations
 - **AllocationDetailPage**: Detailed view of allocations with capacity charts
 - **AllocationConflictsPage**: Page for viewing and resolving allocation conflicts
+- **WeeklyAllocationPage**: Weekly allocation matrix with resource information and time-based columns

 #### 4.2.8 Reports